lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

    Channel Key node

-The :guilabel:`Channel Key` node determines background objects from foreground objects by the difference in the selected channel's levels.
+The *Channel Key* node determines background objects from foreground objects by the difference in the selected channel's levels.
 For example in YUV color space, this is useful when compositing stock footage of explosions (very bright) which are normally shot against a solid, dark background.

-There is one input to this node, the :guilabel:`Image` that is to be keyed.
+There is one input to this node, the *Image* that is to be keyed.

 Control this node using:

+Color Space
-- :guilabel:`Color Space` buttons selects what color space the channels will represent.
+   buttons selects what color space the channels will represent.
+Channel
-- :guilabel:`Channel` buttons selects the channel to use to determine the matte.
+   buttons selects the channel to use to determine the matte.
+High
-- :guilabel:`High` value selector determines the lowest values that are considered foreground. (which is supposed to be - relatively - height values: from this value to 1.0).
+   value selector determines the lowest values that are considered foreground.
+   (which is supposed to be - relatively - height values: from this value to 1.0).
+Low
-- :guilabel:`Low` value selector determines the highest values that are considered to be background objects. (which is supposed to be - relatively - low values: from 0.0 to this value).
+   value selector determines the highest values that are considered to be background objects.
+   (which is supposed to be - relatively - low values: from 0.0 to this value).

 It is possible to have a separation between the two values to allow for a gradient of transparency between foreground and background objects.

-The outputs of this node are the :guilabel:`Image` with an alpha channel adjusted for the keyed selection and a black and white :guilabel:`Matte` (i.e the alpha mask).
+The outputs of this node are the *Image* with an alpha channel adjusted for the keyed selection and a black and white *Matte* (i.e the alpha mask).

 Distance Key